tykiww/CV/_posts/2019-02-05-Comparing-Clustering-Methods.md

 ![](http://anthony.liekens.net/images/datamining-dogbert.png)

 There are so many clustering techniques, sometimes we get confused on which ones to use.
-If we are to be mutually exclusive about our techniques, we can separate them into 3 groups: Partitional methods, heiarchial methods, and symbolic methods.
+If we are to be try to be mutually exclusive about our techniques, we may separate them into 3 groups: Partitional methods, heiarchial methods, and symbolic methods.

 <hr>
 **Partitional methods** produce a single partition or clustering of the data elements.
 Some examples include k-means, PAM, CLARA, [CLARANS](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=1033770), etc..
 Each methodology created for their uniquity in computing time, efficiency, or performance.